-Food Truck next to top dive: Food Truck run by a friendly French Woman.
-The Best menu on the atoll, duck, garlic bread etc. One of few places that´s open on Sundays.
+Food Truck next to top dive: Food Truck run by a friendly French woman.
+The best menu on the atoll, duck, garlic bread etc. One of the few places that’s open on Sundays.

-There´s no nightlife on Fakarava whatsoever, but there are a few good places to sit down and enjoy a beer a two, my personal favourite was LA Paillote, the small French-owned bar right next to the waterfront, this is also the place with the best drink selection on the Atoll.
+There’s no nightlife on Fakarava whatsoever, but there are a few good places to sit down and enjoy a beer or two.
+My personal favorite was LA Paillote, the small French-owned bar right next to the waterfront.

-The Internet is somewhat limited on Fakarava, all accommodation on the atoll offer free wifi, but don’t expect much.
+The Internet is somewhat limited on Fakarava.
+All accommodation on the atoll offers free wifi but don’t expect much.
 The speed is extremely limited, so Fakarava is definitely not a place for a digital nomad.

-If you have bought a local sim card with internet for French Polynesia will you only get EDGE connection here.
+If you have bought a local sim card with internet for French Polynesia, you will only get an EDGE connection here.

-This is the reason you should always call to book your accommodation if possible; guesthouses can be without internet connection for days here so if you have tried to email some of the guesthouses and didn’t get a fast reply, don´t blame them.
+This is the reason you should always call to book your accommodation early if possible.
+Guesthouses can be without an internet connection for days here, so if you have tried to email some of the guesthouses and didn’t get a fast reply, don’t blame them.

 NB: The ATM can often run out of cash, so be smart and bring extra money with you from Tahiti.

 By plane: By far, the easiest way to Fakarava is by flight with Air Tahiti.
 There are five weekly flights between Tahiti and Fakarava, all stopping over in neighboring Rangiora.

 The flights to Rotoava from Tahiti are flying on Monday X2, Tuesday, Saturday, and Sunday.